AndreaCappozzo/academic-website/content/home/outreach_andrea.md

 **Member** of the [Italian Statistical Society](http://www.sis-statistica.it), its young group [y-SIS](https://youngsis.github.io) and the [Institute of Mathematical Statistics](https://imstat.org)

-**Volounteer data scientist** at [HeartInData](https://www.heartindata.it), a group of data professionals based in Milan (IT) offering their passion, dedication and talents for social good.

 **Leaf** at the [Mathematics Genealogy Project](https://www.genealogy.math.ndsu.nodak.edu/index.php).
 Are you a scholar in math or a related field?
 You should consider adding your dissertation, and let the branches grow!